3fred3/3fred3/README.md

 ## I'm a Student at UFBA and Novice Programmer !!

-- 🌱 I’m currently learning Verilog
+- 🌱 I’m currently learning Verilog and Lua
 - 🥅 2021 Goals: Learn other programming languages and HDL
 - ⚡ Fun fact: I love to read Sci-fi and play guitar